...

-PLEASE beware of dog nutrition bloggers who carelessly include harmful ingredients in their recipes, like peppermint in St. Patrick's Day treats for dogs.
-Instead, make your fur baby, my Dog-safe Shamrock Shake Smoothie.
+PLEASE beware of dog nutrition bloggers who carelessly include harmful ingredients in their recipes, like peppermint, in St. Patrick's Day treats for dogs.
+Instead, make your fur baby my Dog Shamrock Shake Smoothie.

 I apologize in advance for this rant, but an email came across my inbox this morning promoting a Shamrock Shake Smoothie Recipe for Dogs.
 The recipe includes 4 sprigs of peppermint or several drops 100% peppermint oil.
-One of my pet peeves is dog bloggers give bad advice.
-As the wife of a Veterinary Internist who sees a LOT of gastrointestinal problems and a scientist myself, I've come to question most of the claims dog bloggers make.
+One of my pet peeves (no pun intended) is doggie bloggers who give bad advice.
+As the ex-wife of a Veterinary Internist who sees a LOT of gastrointestinal problems and a scientist myself, I've come to question most of the claims dog bloggers make.
 I finally feel compelled to write something here.
 I'm sure most of them mean well, but remember that they write primarily in order to get traffic for their advertising and affiliate links.
 Don't believe everything you see online. 😉 Please check their credentials.

 It's no secret that we love to pamper our pets, but it's crucial to prioritize their health and well-being above all else.
 Unfortunately, not all dog nutrition bloggers seem to understand this, as they thoughtlessly include ingredients that can be harmful to our beloved furry friends.
 In light of St. Patrick's Day, let's take a look at the shocking reality of these so-called "experts" and their hazardous recipes, like those featuring peppermint and almond milk for dogs.